imt-salt/onboarding-curriculum/getting-started.md

 * Table of Contents
 * Tentative Schedule for Onboarding
 0. Getting Started
-1a.
-Primer in Dev Environment and Workflow
+1. Primer in Dev Environment and Workflow[Primer in Dev Environment and Workflow](#1-primer-in-dev-environment-and-workflow)
-1b.
-Pick your path
+2. Pick your path
-2a.
-Language Primer & Framework Primer
+3. Language & Framework Study
-2b.
-Real cards with dev team
+4. Real cards with dev team
-3. Intern Project/First Assignment
+5. Spread your wings

 ## Tentative Schedule for Onboarding